luis-ma-sousa/DeepGaitDemo/README.md

-# DeepGaitDemo – ML Classifier for Parkinson’s Motor Deficits
+# DeepWalkDemo – ML Classifier for Parkinson’s Motor Deficits
 🔒 *This is a demo version of the project.
 Full access is available upon request due to unpublished data.*